Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: New upper bounds for the DUAL problem

-The two checking\nbdash-procedures used in the algorithm implement the three deterministic tests needed after the guess has been carried out.
-The aims of the subprocedures are the following.

-\textsc{\CheckSimpleIP}\footnote{This condition does not depend on the guessed sequence, and could thus be checked at the beginning of the algorithm, before the guess is made.
-However, for uniformity, and to adhere to a strict guess-and-check paradigm we check it after the guess.} checks whether the two hypergraphs $\G$ and $\H$ are simple, and the intersection property holds between them.
+The three checking\nbdash-procedures used in the algorithm implement the four deterministic tests needed after the guess has been carried out.
+The aims of the subprocedures are the following. \begin{description}[font=\normalfont\scshape,nosep] \item[\CheckSimpleIP] checks whether the two hypergraphs $\G$ and $\H$ are simple and satisfy the intersection property.\footnote{This condition does not depend on the guessed set, and could thus be checked at the beginning of the algorithm, before the guess is made.
+However, for uniformity, and to adhere to a strict guess-and-check paradigm we check it after the guess.}